Note: Current subscribers can click on the header above to log in, if desired. The link to renew a subscription

 For content security reasons, the site content may not be copied, downloaded, saved or printed.
 None of the material published on Reid Reviews may be reproduced in any form without permission from the author.
 One must agree to this before using the site.

 This site is best viewed on a calibrated monitor.
 My own calibrations are based on a gamma of 2.2, for my Macintosh computers, and monitors calibrated to other gamma levels will display these pictures in ways that aren't quite as intended.
 Please keep that in mind, as you read the articles, if you are calibrated to a gamma other than 2.2.
-My own editing monitor is an NEC 2490 Spectra View which I calibrate regularly.
+My current editing monitor is a BenQ SW320 which I calibrate regularly.

 Reid Reviews is a high-bandwidth site full of high quality JPEGs that, intentionally, are saved with minimal compression so each picture file is quite large (given its dimensions).
 Preserving the thoroughness and technical picture quality of the reviews requires that the included JPEGs be only lightly compressed.

-When you choose your user name and password *please* record them in a safe place for future reference.
+When you choose your user name, password and security question answer *please* record them in a safe place for future reference.
 If you misplace your user name or password please click on the "Log In" link and follow the instructions there.

 Paypal should automatically confirm your payment so that your subscription begins immediately.
 Due to the mysteries of PayPal, however, this sometimes does not happen for a small percentage of new subscriptions.
 The most common reason for Paypal subscription problems is entering a subscription account name that does not exactly match the name one provides to PayPal.
 If you've made a subscription payment but do not yet have access to the site, please contact us to manually confirm your subscription.
 I am a working photographer, however, so I'm not always at the computer and your patience is appreciated.
 That said, I do my best to get accounts activated as quickly as possible once I know that manual activation is needed.